Our Mission

 Paul Bosman

-Paul Bosman is Chief Counsel for the nonprofit Communities United Against Police Brutality and facilitates CUAPB’s Government Data Practice Workgroup.
-As such, he has frequent contact with municipalities, counties and state agencies while obtaining government data related to police accountability.
-Somewhat less frequently, he has contact with those bodies through litigation attempting to enforce the state’s Data Practices Act.
+Paul Bosman is an attorney with extensive experience in police accountability issues.
+As such, he has had frequent contact with municipalities, counties and state agencies while obtaining government data related to law enforcement matters.
+Somewhat less frequently, he has had contact with those same bodies through litigation aimed at enforcing the state’s Data Practices Act.

 Paul is a cum laude graduate of the William Mitchell College of Law.
 Prior to law school, Paul worked as Donor Acquisition and Data Management Officer for Allina Health’s philanthropic entities.
 Prior to his ten years with Allina, Paul had worked for New Jersey Environmental Federation, Minnesota COACT, Minnesota Clean Water Action, Montana People’s Action, Idaho Citizen’s Network, Washington Citizen Action, Oregon Fair Share, and Campaign California.
 Paul is also a former.
 U.S. Army Infantry Officer and Military Parachutist.